ifTNT/cafemq/README.md

 ## Introduction

-[srsLTE](https://github.com/srsLTE/srsLTE) provided a virtual RF front-end based on [ZeroMQ](https://zeromq.org/) for convenient development.
+[srsLTE](https://github.com/srsLTE/srsLTE) provide a virtual RF front-end based on [ZeroMQ](https://zeromq.org/) for convenient development.
 ZeroMQ is used here as an ideal physical channel to carry all of the I/Q data from Tx to Rx.
 However, the ideal channel is not suitable to perform an experiment of error-correction due the error is never occured in the ideal channel.

 Thus, we introduced the CaféMQ (or CafeMQ for convenience), an I/Q data ralay with tunable noisy channel model based on ZeroMQ.